 However, a two-percent slope is plenty of pitch for proper water drainage.
 It also meets building codes in almost any roofing application.
 When working with a roofing contractor in Florida you need to ensure that the building meets all codes.
 Doing so gives your roof a longer life, keeps all occupants safe, and reduces the number of repairs you have to make on the roofing system.

 What Are the Benefits of a Flat Roof

 There are several benefits of installing a flat roof on your house or commercial property, such as:

 A Cost-Effective Solution

-The materials and labor needed for a flat roof is much less than those of a sloped roof.
+The materials and labor needed for a flat roof are much less than those of a sloped roof.
 For instance, TPO is mechanically attached or adhered to a roof surface.
 This method of applying a roofing system requires fewer materials and much less labor than trying to manually attach roofing material to a sloped roof, where it takes more effort to complete the job.
-You spend less money without sacrificing quality of craftsmanship.
+You spend less money without sacrificing the quality of craftsmanship.